 Covington's Nick Sandmann's Lawyers Send 54 Letters to Celebs and News Outlets Warning of Oncoming Libel Lawsuit

-After a tough few weeks, the SHAMED 16-year-old is taking a stand
+After a tough few weeks, the 16-year-old at the center of the MAGA kids controversy is taking a stand

 2/5/19, 2:26 pm EST

 By John Corry, photo from Virginia Appellate Law Blog

 A little over two weeks ago, an incident happened at the March For Life in DC.
 Essentially: a group of high school students was being harassed by a group called the Black Israelites, they started singing their high school PUMP song (my words), and a Native American walked up to them and proceeded to bang a drum in their faces, particularly one kid, who later said that his ‘douchebag smile’ (again: my words) was on his face to bring the heat down in the situation, as opposed to up (which is not exactly how it looks).

 But that’s not how it was portrayed it in the immediate aftermath.
 Thanks to a carefully edited video, the incident was made to look as though the kids (many of whom were donning President Trump’s famous MAGA hats) approached the Native American and harassed him.
 The Native American, a man named Nathan Phillips (whose been lying about being a Vietnam veteran for some time) has said that the kids were chanting ‘build that wall’ and were refusing him pass through their group toward the Lincoln Memorial (two claims that are cleanly rebuked in the full video).
 As a result, in the immediate days following the original, cropped, viral video, multiple news outlets, Twitter users, politicians and celebrities quickly condemned the high school kids (HIGH SCHOOL KIDS), with some calling for SHAME, and others even for doxxing or violence against the kids (HIGH SCHOOL KIDS (again: MY words (apparently)).